 Telling stories is an impulse unique to humans.
 Animals exist and survive on instinct while humans use storytelling as a way to teach lessons, share experiences, organize thoughts, relive memories and make sense of desires.
 Maybe this impulse goes back to our earliest childhood, when the adults in our lives first shared their stories with us.
 Once upon a time… Suddenly… The end.

 Storytelling is directly affected by the technology used.
 For example, it is a very different experience to read To Kill a Mockingbird than it is watching the movie- how was the story impacted by this shift of technology?
-How different is it to read a tactile book, turning pages vs. reading on your iPad?
+How different is it to read a tactile book, turning pages vs. reading on an iPad?
 The computer screen offers a different storytelling experience from the television or the movie screen; yet all ultimately bow, in service, to the story.
 These various forms of technology are simply tools we use to continue that age-old desire – to sit around the glow of a campfire (a screen?) and tell stories.

 MY WORK AS A MEDIAMAKER